eshaanrathi2/Such_VadaPav_Much_Wow/README.md

 ## Such_VadaPav_Much_Wow
 A CNN classifier with flask web API, to tell if you have a Vada Pav or not.
-Model trained on a simple CNN and MobileNet having accuracy of 92% and 91% respectivels.
+Model trained on a simple CNN and MobileNet having accuracy of 92% and 91% respectively.

 ### Getting Started :
 The project requirements can be installed using